Glorantha: In role-playing games (late 1970s – 1990s)

-In the mid 1990s, Avalon Hill began work on a fourth edition of RuneQuest, subtitled Adventures in Glorantha.
+In the mid-1990s, Avalon Hill began work on a fourth edition of RuneQuest, subtitled Adventures in Glorantha.
 Stafford did not approve of the project and it was canceled.
-RuneQuest did not prosper with its association with Avalon Hill, and the relationship between Chaosium, who held the rights to Glorantha, and Avalon Hill, who held the rights to RuneQuest, finally broke down completely in 1995.
-After the break with Chaosium, Avalon Hill began to assert their trademark to the RuneQuest name, began work on RuneQuest: Slayers.
-It was unrelated to Glorantha and the third edition rules.
+RuneQuest did not prosper by its association with Avalon Hill, and the relationship between Chaosium, who held the rights to Glorantha, and Avalon Hill, who held the rights to RuneQuest, broke down completely in 1995.
+Following the break with Chaosium, Avalon Hill began to assert their trademark to the RuneQuest name, began work on RuneQuest: Slayers.
+This was unrelated to Glorantha and the third edition rules.
 The project was canceled just before printing in 1998.

 During this period of breakdown, Glorantha continued to evolve.
 The advent of the Internet caused a boom in fan creations for Glorantha.
 This was supported by several unofficial business ventures, such as Reaching Moon Megacorp, and a lively convention scene.
 Loren Miller proposed his Maximum Game Fun principle as a basis for gaming in Glorantha; this soon became a game system in its own right.
 David Dunham proposed his PenDragon Pass system, a nearly freeform game system, and several ambitious freeform games were played at conventions.
 One such game, Home of the Bold, hosted up to eighty participants.

 The video game King of Dragon Pass was released by A Sharp in 1999.
 The player assumes the role of an Orlanthi hero who seeks to unite the clans and tribes of Dragon Pass into a single kingdom.
 The game features exceptional depth of coverage of the area of Dragon Pass, and featured the first compelling public view of Stafford's ideas about the hero's quest.
 Stafford was also self publishing additional material at this time about the history and mythology of Glorantha in non-game form in The Glorious (Re)Ascent of Yelm.

 21st century

 In 2000, Issaries, Inc. published Hero Wars, a new Gloranthan role-playing game unrelated to RuneQuest.
 Its next iteration in 2003 was named HeroQuest and later in 2008, Moon Design Publications published an updated second edition.
 2016 saw Moon Design publish HeroQuest Glorantha, completely integrating Glorantha into the rules.
 2006 saw RuneQuest licensed from Issaries by Mongoose Publishing with a second edition in 2010.
-In 2012, The Design Mechanism published the sixth edition of RuneQuest, with no Gloranhan content.
+In 2012, The Design Mechanism published the sixth edition of RuneQuest, with no Gloranthan content.
 Glorantha returned in 2018 with Chaosium publishing RuneQuest - Roleplaying in Glorantha.

-Hero Wars & HeroQuest
+Hero Wars and HeroQuest

-The HeroQuest game system, written by Robin Laws in collaboration with Greg Stafford, is radically different from RuneQuest in that it emphasises narrativist aspects of role-playing; in contrast, RuneQuest emphasised simulationist aspects.
-Because of this change in approach some RuneQuest fans found it difficult to adjust to HeroQuest.
-However, other long-term fans felt that the game fit Glorantha far better than RuneQuest.
-A rewritten second edition was published in Spring 2009 by Moon Design Publications, and is being supported with comprehensive Gloranthan sourcebooks: Sartar: Kingdom of Heroes (2009), Sartar Companion (2010) and Pavis: Gateway to Adventure (2012).
+The HeroQuest game system, written by Robin Laws in collaboration with Greg Stafford, is a complete departure from RuneQuest.
+The former leverages quick contests and open, almost free-form style of skills and abilities to emulate a mythic structure of play, with rising and falling tensions that contrast with the more naturalistic focus taken by RuneQuest.
+Owing to this approach, some RuneQuest fans found it difficult to adjust to HeroQuest.
+A rewritten second edition was published in Spring 2009 by Moon Design Publications.
+It was supported with comprehensive Gloranthan sourcebooks Sartar: Kingdom of Heroes (2009), Sartar Companion (2010) and Pavis: Gateway to Adventure (2012).